cwdrunner/faasdemo/README.md

 Future projects could push the technology out.
 Static IP address to make it easy to find.
 - Another Pi configured for NAS.
 Static IP address.
 Running OpenMedia Vault.
 Connected to spare external USB hard drive.
 192.168.10.2
 - Other misc Pis for Home Automation, monitoring the aquarium.
-- A leftover Lynksys wireless router conected to either the cable modem or another router.
+- A leftover Lynksys wireless router connected to either the cable modem or another router.
 This keeps the home lab on it's own network.
-It's possible to log into the homelab network.
+Since this is a wireless router it's possible to login to the network from another laptop or to take the hp mobile to do work.

 ## The process